ncphillips/crowdstudy/README.md

 # Crowd Study
-Starting in March 2015, the UPEI HCI Lab will be conducting a number of experiments related to crowd work.
+The UPEI HCI Lab will be conducting a number of experiments related to crowd work.
 In order to track data gathered from these experiments, we have created CrowdStudy.
 This application for serving files, and collecting results for each experiment.

 ## Getting Started
 Before you can get started using the Crowd Study platform, you must make sure to sign up for